stephenchaffins/Parakhronos/README.md

 ***

+## About Parakhronos

-Parakhronos is a migration application written to automate migrations between the legacy product "Sphera VDS Control Panel" to the new and ever updated cPanel control panel.
+:information_source: Parakhronos is a migration application written to automate migrations between the legacy product "Sphera VDS Control Panel" to the new and ever updated cPanel control panel.

 Parakhronos is:
 - Written entirely in bash